EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 Hanging shoe organizer inside the tent

-Extra socks like two or three pairs per day and extra underwear
+Extra socks (two or three pairs per day) and extra underwear

 Trash bags to keep your space clean